absurdly-nerdly/tools-public/ide-files_OG/glob_TS-instructions.md

     *   **Action:** The subtask will start in Laborer mode and follow the workflow, and respond with the specified format (Auth Icons + message).
     *   **Verify:** Ensure the message from the subtask includes any required information for subsequent Task Sets.

-3.  **Await Subtask Completion:** Wait for the subtask's response.

-4.  **Validate Subtask Execution:** Verify the work done in the subtask.
+4.  **Validate Subtask Execution:** Wait for the subtask's response, then verify the work done in the subtask.
     *   **Run Verification Steps:** Execute the project-specific verification steps defined in the OG's 'Validation & End State' section for this Task Set.
         *   **Command:** [Refer to the OG for the specific commands/tool usage]
         *   *(Use variables provided: `{CurrentBranchName}`, `{URL_from_OG}`, `{LogPrompt_from_OG}`, `{ImagePrompt_from_OG}`.
 Source URL/prompts from OG's `Validation & End State` for TS-{TS-number}.
 Only include prompt args if specified.)*